Hendrickson Organ Company

 Hendrickson Organ Company is a manufacturer of pipe organs based in St. Peter, Minnesota.

+History

+The company's founder, Charles George Hendrickson, was born on 10 June 1935 in Willmar, Minnesota.
+He studied physics, which he then taught at various US colleges.
+He started working part-time on pipe organs as a graduate student, and began the company in December 1964 while teaching at Minnesota State University.

-Charles Hendrickson founded the company in 1964.
-Since then, over 100 contracted pipe organ projects have been completed.
+Since then, over 100 pipe organ projects have been completed.
 Along with new pipe organs, the firm has restored old instruments, relocated instruments, and rebuilt and enlarged existing pipe organs.
-The firm also provides regular service work and tuning for approximately fifty organs.
-Charles Hendrickson serves as the President of the company.
-Sons Eric and Andreas Hendrickson are in charge of operations, design, and service.
+The firm also provides service work and tuning for approximately fifty organs.

+In 1999, the company had 7 employees and earned "mid-$300K" in sales.

+Charles Hendrickson died on 17 December 2020 and was succeeded by his son Andreas Hendrickson as president.